 White Glove Support to the rescue.

-This is where you have to have an open mind and realize it is what it is.
-You can't control it, you can't change it and you can't expect smooth sailing or any level of success if you don't embrace certain realities.
+It is wise for you to have an open mind and realize it is what it is.
+You can't control it, you can't change it, and you can't expect smooth sailing or any level of success if you don't embrace certain realities.

 At your service,